 “Ultra-long haul flying presents a lot of common sense questions about the comfort and wellbeing of passengers and crew.
 These flights are going to provide invaluable data to help answer them.

 For customers, the key will be minimising jet lag and creating an environment where they are looking forward to a restful, enjoyable flight.
-For crew, it’s about using scientific research to determine the best opportunities to promote alertness when they are on duty and maximise rest during their down time on these flights.
+For crew, it’s about using scientific research to determine the best opportunities to promote alertness when they are on duty and maximize rest during their down time on these flights.

 Flying non-stop from the East Coast of Australia to London and New York is truly the final frontier in aviation, so we’re determined to do all the groundwork to get this right.